 - To join a session during its scheduled time, click on the designated Zoom link on the Eventbrite page for participants.

-Sessions at SRCCON 2021 focus on important change — whether that’s for the journalism industry, for our workplaces, or for ourselves.
-We’ll be talking about going beyond performative allyship, the need to radically change elections coverage, what real accountability looks like in journalism, how to build our own resilience, and so much more.
+Sessions at SRCCON 2022 focus on important change — whether that’s for the journalism industry, for our workplaces, or for ourselves.
+We’ll be talking about when newsroom hiring tests are exploitative, covering trans stories with cultural awareness, evidence, and data, how to make organizational changes stick, how to know if you’re ready for a community reporter, and so much more.
 SRCCON sessions, too, are usually formed by a single question or problem that people want to take on together—if you’ve been struggling with just about any aspect of your work, you can bet others have dealt with it, too.